Neargye/magic_enum/doc/limitations.md

   On some compiler enum-aliases not supported, [for example Visual Studio 2017](https://github.com/Neargye/magic_enum/issues/36).

+  It is possible to check whether enum-aliases supported using a macro `MAGIC_ENUM_SUPPORTED_ALIASES`.

 * If you hit a message like this:

   ```text